 Most types of businesses must also obtain licenses to operate in their home state.
 This license allows the state to track your business’s revenue to ensure appropriate taxation.

 Anything beyond these two licenses depends on your industry.
-Retail-oriented businesses, for example, must register for sales tax permits to collect, report, and pay sales taxes.
-Certain professions, like electricians, cosmetologists, and barbers, cannot do business in most states without occupational licenses.
+For example, retail-oriented businesses must register for sales tax permits to collect, report, and pay sales taxes.
+Like electricians, cosmetologists, and barbers, certain professions cannot do business in most states without occupational licenses.

 You may have heard about the affordability of shared workspaces like WeWork.
 Rest assured, these did not earn this reputation from their monthly rent, which still ranges in the thousands for smaller businesses.